heethesh/Computer-Vision-and-Deep-Learning-Setup/README.md

 Download the CUDA driver from the official nvidia website [official nvidia website](https://developer.nvidia.com/cuda-80-ga2-download-archive) .
 We recommend you download the *deb (local)* version from Installer type as shown in the screenshot below.

-**NOTE: The following instructions will also work for Ubuntu 17.10.**
+**NOTE: The following instructions will also work for Ubuntu 17 and 18.04.**

 ![](https://github.com/heethesh/Install-TensorFlow-OpenCV-GPU-Ubuntu-17.10/blob/master/images/img1.png)